-Moreover, Great Eastern Holdings has been approved by the MAS as a financial holding company pursuant to Section 28 of the Monetary Authority of Singapore Act 1970 of Singapore (the "MAS Act") and is subject to requirements imposed by the MAS.
-Great Eastern Holdings has also been designated as a designated financial holding company under Section 4 of the Financial Holding Companies Act 2013 of Singapore, specifically a Tier 1 designated financial holding company ("DFHC") (Licensed Insurer) under the Financial Holding Companies (Corporate Governance of Designated Financial Holding Companies with Licensed Insurer Subsidiary) Regulations 2022, and is therefore subject to the requirements thereunder relating to DFHCs.
-The Financial Holding Companies Act 2013 contains provisions requiring designated financial holding companies to, amongst other things, maintain minimum paid-up capital amounts, adhere to capital adequacy requirements, and leverage ratios.
+Great Eastern Holdings has been designated as a designated financial holding company under Section 4 of the Financial Holding Companies Act 2013 of Singapore (the "FHC Act"), specifically a Tier 1 designated financial holding company ("DFHC") (Licensed Insurer) under the Financial Holding Companies (Corporate Governance of Designated Financial Holding Companies with Licensed Insurer Subsidiary) Regulations 2022, and is therefore subject to the requirements thereunder relating to DFHCs.
+The FHC Act contains provisions requiring designated financial holding companies to, amongst other things, maintain minimum paid-up capital amounts, adhere to capital adequacy requirements, and leverage ratios.

-On 28 February 2020, the MAS issued a new MAS Notice 133 on Valuation and Capital Framework for Insurers ("MAS Notice 133") following the review of and to give effect to the enhanced valuation and capital framework.
+On February 28, 2020, the MAS issued a new MAS Notice 133 on Valuation and Capital Framework for Insurers ("MAS Notice 133") following the review of and to give effect to the enhanced valuation and capital framework.
 MAS Notice 133 comprises both mandatory requirements and guidelines on the supervisory intervention levels, valuation of policy liabilities in respect of life business and general business, and the calculation of the total risk requirements and financial resources.
 These requirements may have an impact on the regulatory capital cost for our subsidiaries.
-The Notice came into effect on 31 March 2020, with the exception of section 6.4 and paragraph 10 in Appendix 5E, which took effect on 1 January 2022.
-MAS Notice 133 was last updated on December 19, 2022 to reflect the revision in illiquidity premium from 75 basis points to 65 basis points in Appendix 3G as part of MAS regular review performed on the illiquidity premium calibration and credit spread movements.
+The Notice came into effect on March 31, 2020, with the exception of section 6.4 and paragraph 10 in Appendix 5E, which took effect on January 1, 2022.
+MAS Notice 133 was last updated on December 8, 2023 to reflect revisions in the illiquidity premium as part of the MAS regular review on the illiquidity premium calibration and credit spread movements.